- Military Basics

 Employment resources and tools for service members

-Find your nearest Transition Assistance Program.
-Transition Assistance offices are on most military installations in the United States and overseas.
-Each service branch has its own program:
+Transition Assistance Program: Transition Assistance offices are on most military installations in the United States and overseas.
+You can also find service-specific TAP resources:

 - Marine Corps Transition Readiness Program